foreverLoveWisdom/code-reviewer/README.md

 * To run the application:

-1. Install dependencies: `pip install flask openai markdown2 python-dotenv`
+1. Install dependencies: `pip3 install -r requirements.txt`
 2. Set up your OpenAI API key by creating a `.env` file in the root directory and adding your API key: `OPENAI_API_KEY=your_api_key_here`
 3. Run the Flask app: `flask run`
 4. You must extract the git diff and write it to a file.
 Currently, this file name is hardcoded to `test.txt`.
 There is a sample file in the root